viamrobotics/docs/docs/tutorials/services/constrain-motion.md

 Say you want your robot to pass you a cup of tea, but you don't want it to spill the water or bump into other objects on the table.

 If you followed along in [part 2 of the Motion Service tutorial series](../plan-motion-with-arm-gripper/), you used the [Motion Service](/services/motion/) to move a robot arm and end effector to desired positions.
-This tutorial builds on that and shows you how to use [constraints](/services/motion/constraints/) and transforms to control the way your robot moves between its start and end position.
+This tutorial builds on this foundation and shows you how to use [constraints](/services/motion/constraints/) and transforms to control the way your robot moves between its start and end position.

 In this tutorial, you will learn to move a cup across a table without hitting another object, and while remaining upright.